 However, there are factors that impact how much you lose, including diet and exercise, lifestyle, and how committed you are to changing old habits that need to be broken.

-After 12 months, up to 80% of the excess weight is lost.
+Between 12 and 18 months, up to 80% of the excess weight is lost.
 A laparoscopic sleeve gastrectomy had the most consistent long-term weight loss years after surgery.

 Losing Weight and Keeping it Off